bbatsov/batsov.com/about.md

 ## About (think)

+(think) is my personal blog.
+It started with a focus on programming and Linux, but its scope got broader with time.
+The name (think) is a reference to several things:

+- My love for IBM's ThinkPad laptops.
+THINK has been one of the company's slogan for over 100 years (ever since 1911).
+- My love for Apple and their slogan "Think Different" (which takes a stab at IBM, of course).
+- My love for IMAX movies and IMAX's slogan "Think Big".
+- My love for Lisps and parentheses.
+- My love for thinking about all sorts of random things.

+Thinking outside the box might be cool, but nothing beats thinking inside parentheses.

 This site was my first attempt to write.
 I failed miserably and I produced some pretty crappy content, but I also learned a lot in the process.